Kurotaku-sama/Userscripts/README.md

 🟣 Maintained – Actively maintained and updated<br>
 🟠 Obsolete – No longer needed but still functional<br>
 🔴 Deprecated – Outdated, may not work, no further development<br>
-&nbsp;🇩🇪 German - The Script is made for a German site so the Readme is in German
+&nbsp;🇩🇪 German - Script is made for a German site so the Readme is in German
 ---

 ## Support & Feedback